What is Sleep-Related Bruxism?

 Sleep-related bruxism (SRB) is a condition where an affected person grinds their teeth during sleep.
 New research is beginning to shed light on this common condition which will be discussed.

-This disorder has received considerable attention in the last few years and has been shown to have a genetic basis and can be initiated or worsened by certain medications.
+This disorder has received considerable attention in the last few years and is thought to have a genetic basis.
+It may be initiated or worsened by certain medications or trauma.

 Please click on the links below for much more detailed information on sleep-related bruxism, by sections: